orlandos-nl/MongoKitten/README.md

 # 🐈 Community

 [Join our slack here](https://slackpass.io/openkitten) and become a part of the welcoming community.
+Or [join discord](https://discord.gg/H6799jh) if you prefer that.
+Slack is by far the biggest community.

 ### Projects